strongloop/strongloop.com2/_posts/2019-10-08-what-to-expect-at-asc.md

 Michael Kistler, Senior Technical Staff Member, IBM
 * [No One Wants to Call your API](https://sched.co/T6uX)

-You can register for the event [here](https://events.linuxfoundation.org/events/asc-2019/).
+See what other sessions you can check out, and register for the event [here](https://events.linuxfoundation.org/events/asc-2019/).

 ## What Next?